 Citation: Ahlström.
-H. 2022.
-Sustainability in EU business and financial market law: An interdisciplinary methodology.
-In: Sjåfjell, B., R. Russell and M. van der Velden (eds.)
+H. 2022 In: Sjåfjell, B., R. Russell and M. van der Velden (eds.)
 Interdisciplinary Research for Sustainable Business: Perspectives from Female Business Scholars.
 Springer, London, UK, pp. 111–130.